 In their youth, intranet solutions delivered limited collaborative functionality and were little more than a static company news site with an added employee directory.

 Over the last decade, however, intranet portals have evolved dramatically in terms of functionality and design.
 The importance of intranet software has grown exponentially as well, especially as the business world moves into a hybrid working model, with distributed teams working from home or the office.
+The entire digital employee experience revolves around the quality of your intranet.
+A good intranet solution may boost employee engagement.

 The purpose of an intranet relies on the individual needs of an organisation.
 And if your intranet lacks purpose, it will lack a clear vision – making it impossible to measure its success.
 So it’s important that you define what you want your intranet to achieve.